 Store Amaryllis in a cool, dark place with no water or fertilizer until you are ready to plant them.
 The best places for the cool period are in the refrigerator (not the crisper drawer), basement or in a garage at about 50°F.

-Amaryllis thrive when they are potbound.
+Amaryllis bulbs thrive when they are pot bound.
 Choose a deep pot that is not more than 2" wider than the bulb.
 Using good potting soil, plant the bulb so that the upper 1⁄3 of the bulb is above the soil level.
-Water thoroughly, then place in full sun at room temperature (65-70˚ F).
+Water thoroughly, then place in full sun at room temperature (65-70° F).
 Water only when the soil feels dry to the touch.
-It will bloom within 6-8 weeks.
+Amaryllis will bloom within about 6-8 weeks.
 After the flower fades, cut down the flower stalk.
 Continue to water.
 Fertilize once a month.
 During the summer, plant the pot and bulb in the garden.
-In September, bring the pot and bulb indoors, and start withholding water.
-Let foliage dry.
-Store in a cool, dark place with no water or fertilizer for 8-10 weeks.
-In mid November, add some fresh soil and start re-watering.